...

 1. Orthographic Drawings

 Orthographic or Multiview drawings remain the most common type of technical drawing in the machining industry.
-This drawing provides a detailed and accurate representation of the part’s shape, size, angles, and dimensions in 2D.
+These 2d drawings with dimensions provide a detailed and accurate representation of the part’s shape, size, angles, and dimensions in 2D.
 Further, orthographic drawings show the part’s front, top, and side views, each representing a different plane.

 2. Isometric Drawings